Is your dog suffering from Separation Anxiety?

 What You Should Know About Treating Separation Anxiety

 Dogs suffering from separation anxiety can be helped to leave a less stressful life.
 There are no quick fixes however.
-The training protocol Maggie will create for you and your dog takes time and patience.
+The training protocol Maggie or Patti will create for you and your dog takes time and patience.
 The steps to help your dog with separation anxiety are based on proven scientific principles.
 By working with Maggie, she can provided much-need relief for your dog and help improve your quality of life.

 What does separation anxiety training with Tenacious℠ Dog Training look like?

-Certified Separation Anxiety Trainer Maggie Pearson use proven protocols to gradually help your dog not worry about being alone.
+Certified Separation Anxiety Trainer Maggie uses proven protocols to gradually help your dog not worry about being alone.
 It is a process called desensitization.
 When administered properly – meaning we go at the pace of your dog – with an individualized training plan, you will begin to help your dog learn that you leaving is not scary.
 In fact, they will begin to learn it is boring.
 This is the gold standard in helping dogs with separation anxiety.

 What does the training entail?

 When teaching a dog to be relaxed when left alone, we must introduce alone time gradually.
 We have to work at the pace of your dog.
 This means, each training plan is customized to your dog.
 No two dogs are the same, which is why no two plans should be the same.
 It takes time to create behavior change and we need to think in terms of months, not weeks.
 If you are ready to commit to helping your dog live their best life with you, Maggie is here to help.
+As Maggie always says, Slow is Fast™, when it comes to behavior change.

 Your first step: